 - Credit card number, expiration date, and billing address

 - Your signature

-Requests for apostilles should be mailed or faxed to:
+Requests for apostilles should be mailed or emailed to:

 We prepare the requested documents normally except that the documents are notarized.
 The credential of the notary public must then be authenticated by the Clerk of Franklin County.
 After that, these documents are transmitted to the Tennessee Department of State, which provides the apostille and returns the documents and apostille to the University, which in turn sends the whole package on to the designated recipient.
 The process may take three to four weeks to complete.